OwenTho/chess-variants-game/README.md

 - Sounds for moving, taking and checking Pieces: <https://pixabay.com/sound-effects/chess-pieces-60890>

-- Godot Unit Test for unit tests: <https://github.com/bitwes/Gut>
+- Godot Unit Test for unit tests (MIT): <https://github.com/bitwes/Gut>

 ### Resources used for learning how to use Godot